-Two-way Integration with Zendesk and JIRA Service Desk
+Two-way Integration with Zendesk

 Identify Users Easily

 Now you can add customized fields to identify your users.
-This gives you more options to choose specific fields and have a faster filtration process.
+This gives you more options to choose specific fields and has a faster filtration process.
 Searching for users will be much easier as you filter for fields like plans, payments, etc.

-Log More Data into Different Log Levels
+Log More Data Into Different Log Levels

 You can now differentiate between the different logs that you track.
 This way you can continue debugging logs away from info logs, etc. This will make it easier to see important logs and differentiate between views faster so that you work on important issues in order.